AlexToumayan/Chat-GPT-Flashcards-To-Anki-Converter/README.md

 4. Run the script: python ChatGPT_To_Anki_Converter.py
    * Replace `ChatGPT_To_Anki_Converter.py` with the name you saved the Python script as.
 If you saved it as the same, then just run the original python ChatGPT_To_Anki_Converter.py

+## Usage

+To get flashcards from ChatGPT, you can provide it with a prompt similar to the following:

+"Hello ChatGPT, please generate flashcards from these lecture notes in the format of 'Front: Your question' and 'Back: Your answer'."

+Once you have the flashcards formatted by ChatGPT, open the Chat GPT Flashcards To Anki Converter application, and paste the flashcards into the text area following the specified format:

+Front: Your question
+Back: Your answer

+For example:

+Front: What is the capital of France?
+Back: Paris

+After pasting your flashcards, click the "Convert" button, and the program will create an Anki package that you can import into Anki.